Chromfalke/RVC-CLI-Inference/README.md

 ## Setup
 1. Clone this repository or download as a zip file.
-2. Download 'hubert_model.pth' and 'rmvpe.pt' for example from [here](https://huggingface.co/datasets/SayanoAI/RVC-Studio/tree/main) and place it inside the 'rvc/lib' folder
+2. Download 'hubert_model.pth' and 'rmvpe.pt' for example from [here](https://huggingface.co/datasets/SayanoAI/RVC-Studio/tree/main) and place them inside the 'rvc' folder
 3. Navigate to the project directory and create a virtual environment `conda create -n rvc-cli python=3.8.18`
 4. Activate the virtual environment `conda activate rvc-cli`
 5. Install the required packages using pip `pip install -r requirements.txt`